-Grocers Hall not only met our expectations but exceeded them.
+Grocers’ Hall not only met our expectations but exceeded them.
 The venue speaks for itself in its contrasts of classy modern rooms and then the magnificence of the Great Hall itself is breathtaking.
 The food was absolutely delicious and the front of house service was professional and unobtrusive.
 We had the Master Grocer, Master Fueller and Master Clockmaker & Consort all with us on the day.

 We would like to warmly welcome:

-Court Assistants Allison Kemp and Vince Dignam who attended their first court meeting on installation day.
+- Court Assistants Allison Kemp and Vince Dignam who attended their first court meeting on installation day;

-Our newest Carmen members who were presented to the Court during the court meeting, prior to the installation:
+- Our newest Carmen members who were presented to the Court during the court meeting, prior to the installation;

-Honorary member Roz Heffer,
+- Honorary member Roz Heffer

 We also warmly welcome those who received their freedom of the Company becoming Freemen:

-Christina Yeardley, wife of Liveryman Dominic Yeardley,
+- Christina Yeardley, wife of Liveryman Dominic Yeardley;

-Also we had the pleasure of welcoming the following Freemen of the Company clothed in the Livery on installation day:
+Also, we had the pleasure of welcoming the following Freemen of the Company, clothed in the Livery on installation day:

-Lieutenant Colonel Richard Castle a relatively new and very active Military and Membership Committee Member who has worked extremely hard to achieve the 151 Regiment Affiliation.
+- Lieutenant Colonel Richard Castle a relatively new and very active Military and Membership Committee Member who has worked extremely hard to achieve the 151 Regiment affiliation.

 Welcome to you all and we hope you will enjoy many years in the Carmen family, together.

-You can read more about them and their outstanding contributions to the transport industry in our News section
+You can read more about them and their outstanding contributions to the transport industry in our News section.

-Andrew Turner joined the carman back in 2009 and Iain Golder joined as a 14 year old apprentice in 1976, both take their place in their family history as a Carmen following in their father’s footsteps as Liveryman and indeed Iain’s father, Gerald Golder was Master Carman in 1995 – 1996.
+Andrew Turner joined the Carmen in 2009 and Iain Golder joined as a 14-year-old apprentice in 1976.
+Both take their place in their family history as Carmen following in their fathers’ footsteps as liverymen.
+Indeed Iain’s father, Gerald Golder, was Master Carman in 1995 – 1996.

-A stirrup cup concluded the celebrations and we now look forward to meeting again soon.
+A stirrup-cup concluded the celebrations and we now look forward to meeting again soon.